Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

 <img src="examples/attacker-comparison-treemap.png" width="300">

--   As broad categories (green, blue and orange in the first picture), please use the three attacking positions.
+-   As broad categories (yellow-ish, blue and pink), please use the three attacking positions.
--   As subcategories (shades of green in the second picture), please use the individual attackers on the respective position of the [Berlin Recycling Volleys](https://github.com/Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/blob/main/Projects/laura-burk/volleyball-project/team-rosters/roster_BERLIN_RECYCLING_Volleys.csv).
+-   As subcategories (shades of yellow-ish, blue and pink), please use the individual attackers on the respective position of the [Berlin Recycling Volleys](https://github.com/Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/blob/main/Projects/laura-burk/volleyball-project/team-rosters/roster_BERLIN_RECYCLING_Volleys.csv).